5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Back in the main window, de-select "<…>" and click on "Get Config Data":</br>![Get_ConfigData](https://user-images.githubusercontent.com/76865553/170471964-f02f9309-b79d-4ed6-8e0b-ef2298e2479b.png)
 - Select the generated PinConfig Data (without the <>) and copy it to the clipboard
 - Paste it into "finalverbs.txt" and give it a name so you can see which configs you already tried if this PinConfig doesn't work:</br>![](Pics/PinCfg05.png)
-- Save the file but don't close the window.
+- Save the file but don't close the window yet.

 ### Adding the PinConfig to the AppleALC source code
 Now that we (finally) have our `PinConfig`, we have to integrate it into the AppleALC source code.
 Depending on your use case, the workflow differs.
 So pich the scenario that suits your use case.